Weak versus deterministic macroscopic realism, and Einstein-Podolsky-Rosen's elements of reality: Cat states and weak macroscopic realism

-Weak macroscopic realism postulates the system to have a definite outcome for $\hat{S}^{(A)}$, which implies it must be in a state sufficiently localised in $X_{A}$.
-If the state is to be a \emph{quantum} state, we arrive at a constraint on the outcomes $P_{A}$ of measurement $\hat{P}_{A}$, for a given specified variance in $\hat{X}_{A}$ associated with each spin.
-The distribution for $X_{A}$ gives two Gaussian hills each with variance $1/2$ (Figure 1).
+Before examining whether wMR can be compatible with quantum mechanics, we present an argument \emph{against} wMR \citep{manushan-bell-cat-lg}.
+This concerns the apparent incompleteness of quantum mechanics.
+Weak macroscopic realism postulates the system to have a definite ``spin'' outcome, $+1$ \emph{or} $-1$, for $\hat{S}^{(A)}$, which implies it must be in a state with a sufficiently localised outcome $X_{A}$, for $\hat{X}_{A}$.
+If the state is to be a \emph{quantum} state, we arrive at a constraint on the outcomes $P_{A}$ of measurement $\hat{P}_{A}$.
+The distribution for $X_{A}$ gives two Gaussian hills each with variance $1/2$ (Figure \ref{fig:probability-distributions}).
 Supposing the system to be in a classical mixture of two states, one for each Gaussian, in accordance with wMR, then for each we specify $\Delta^{2}X_{A}=1/2$.
-If the two states are quantum states, then the uncertainty relation $\Delta X_{A}\Delta P_{A}\geq1/2$ for each implies that the overall variance in $P_{A}$ satisfies $\Delta^{2}P_{A}\geq1/2$ \citep{supmat}.
-Hence, the observation of $\Delta^{2}P_{A}<1/2$ leads to an EPR-type paradox, where, since the state consistent with wMR cannot also be consistent with the uncertainty principle, one argues either failure of wMR or else an incompleteness of quantum mechanics.
-For the cat state (1),
+If the two states are quantum states, then the uncertainty relation $\Delta X_{A}\Delta P_{A}\geq1/2$ for each implies that the overall variance in $P_{A}$ satisfies $\Delta^{2}P_{A}\geq1/2$ \citep{manushan-bell-cat-lg}.
+The observation of $\Delta^{2}P_{A}<1/2$ leads to an EPR-type paradox, where, since the state consistent with wMR cannot also be consistent with the uncertainty principle, one argues either failure of wMR or else an incompleteness of quantum mechanics.
+For the cat state (\ref{eq:cat-1}),{} a fringe distribution is observed for $\hat{P}_{A}$ (Figure \ref{fig:probability-distributions}), and